edina/fieldtrip-pcapi/docs/PCAPILOCAL.md

 ```

 * Download wifi-test [zip file](http://fieldtripgb.edina.ac.uk/pcapilocal/wifi-test.zip) and `Extract All`.
-* In windows explorer navigate to the mounted location and double click on `install` batch file.
+* In windows explorer navigate to the installed location and double click on `install` batch file.
-* Right click on `run` batch file and choose `Run as administrator`.
+* Right click on the `run` batch file and choose `Run as administrator`.
 * Navigate to Control Panel -> Network and Internet -> Network and Connection and ensure there is a Wireless Network Connection with an SSID of `ft-test` and Media State `Enabled`.
-*

 ### Install Client